Written By

 MDL vs. Other Similac Lawsuits

-While Enfamil and Similar manufacturers are both involved in the same MDL, there are other Similac lawsuits unrelated to NEC.
+While Enfamil and Similar manufacturers are involved in the same MDL, other Similac lawsuits are unrelated to NEC.
 These separate suits are connected to bacterial contamination in Similac baby formula.

-The contamination lawsuits were filed following formula recalls and a nationwide formula shortage in 2022.
+The contamination lawsuits were filed in 2022 following formula recalls and a nationwide formula shortage.
 Enfamil is not involved.

 Why Are Enfamil Lawsuits Being Filed?